 Desert tortoises shall be removed from construction areas by the Project Biologist.
-Such tortoises shall be processed (cataloged, photographed, and numbered) prior to placement outside the construction zones but on public or private land, or the Project ROW [right of way] (see Appendix 12.14 Desert Tortoise Removal and Translocation Plan).
+Such tortoises shall be processed (cataloged, photographed, and numbered) prior to placement outside the construction zones on public or private land, or the Project ROW [right of way] (see Appendix C, Section 12.14, Revised Desert Tortoise Clearance and Relocation/Translocation Plan).
 On the linear facilities, this is achieved by first surveying for all desert tortoises that might be within construction zones or are likely to enter construction zones, immediately prior to the start of construction.
-(These surveys can be simultaneous with those for badger and kit fox.).
+These surveys can be simultaneous with those for badger and kit fox.
 Active burrows will be identified, measured, and the entrance "gated" (a 3-inch twig inserted into the floor of the runway) for monitoring tortoise use.
 The locations of all desert tortoises will be mapped so that those locations can be monitored for tortoise use during construction.

 On the Central Project Area, there is little likelihood of desert tortoises except along the southern and eastern edges because of the altered landscape and massive and abundant tailings piles.
 Surveys first will be conducted in the Central Project Area to determine the presence of desert tortoise.
-If there is any suggestion of tortoise presence, either due to the presence of tortoise habitat and/or tortoise sign, a clearance survey (see Appendix 12.14 Desert Tortoise Removal and Translocation Plan) will be completed in those areas after tortoise-proof fencing is installed (see MM TE-3: Desert Tortoise Exclusion Fencing).
+If there is any suggestion of tortoise presence, either due to the presence of tortoise habitat and/or tortoise sign, a clearance survey (see Appendix C, Section 12.14, Revised Desert

+Tortoise Clearance and Relocation/Translocation Plan) will be completed in those areas after tortoise-proof fencing is installed (see MM TE-3: Desert Tortoise Exclusion Fencing).
 A minimum of two clearance passes will be completed.
 Surveys will coincide with heightened tortoise activity, from mid-March to mid-April and during October.
 This will maximize the probability of finding all tortoises.
 Any tortoises found will be removed per mitigation MM TE-4: Revised Desert Tortoise Clearance and Relocation/Translocation Plan.